mikalai-hryb/notes/terraform.md

 ### How cloud-init config looks like?

 It's a YAML config that starts with `#cloud-config` comment.

-### What is a block header?

-The block header is the block type and any quoted labels that follow it.

 ### Is it possible to override TF blocks (variable, output, data, resource, terraform blocks)?